Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Julian scratched idly at his right ankle as he read between the lines.
 Underneath, there was a career shift looming, he just knew it.
 Ever since that first briefing about Ekallim-Igigi, he’d kind of *seen* the future, looming on the horizon.

 Well.
 He’d just…see, about that.
-For now, he enjoyed time with his kids---babbling between mouthfuls, and they’d proven to be *hungry* tots, too.
+For now, he enjoyed time with his kids - babbling between mouthfuls, and they’d proven to be *hungry* tots, too.
 Both were showing signs like he did at their age.
 He’d hoped maybe they’d have a shot at a normal life, but…

 The floor creaked underfoot as he shifted his weight.
 An ever-present reminder of what he was and what he’d made himself into, that.
 Now his kids would inherit much of the same.
 Well, if normal wasn’t an option, he could at least help them cope with the alternative.